abu14/end-to-end-speech-to-text/README.md

 - **```wav/```** : a folder containing all audio files
 - **```text```** : file contining the metadata (audio file name and cropsonding transcription)
 - **```spk2utt```**, **```trsTest.txt```**, **```utt2spk```**,  **```wav.scp```** : these are files provided with the dataset, Currently they don't have a purpose but could be used for future analysis.

-### Notebooks

-- Preprocessing.ipynb: all the data preprocessing done here before model training.

-### Scripts

-- data_cleaning.py: contain all the data cleaning and modularizing functions.
-- data_viz.py: contain all the visualization related functions.